ATMI/Signex/README.md

 To run the signature recognition architecture, the following requirements should be fulfilled:

-- Python (version 3.6 or higher)
-- Python libraries specified in the `requirements.txt` file
 - Sufficient computing resources (CPU/GPU) for training and inference

 ## Installation